-Total returns were obtained for the listed infrastructure funds and companies for Q3:1995-O2:2006 from UBS.
+Total returns were obtained for the listed infrastructure funds and companies for Q3:1995-Q2:2006 from UBS.
 Due to the size and relative maturity of the infrastructure sector, UBS also provides infrastructure sub-sector indices (consisting of the toll roads, airports, ports, rail, communication and diversified infrastructure sub-sectors) and a utility sub-sector index (consisting of integrated utilities, integrated regulated utilities, transmission and distribution, generation, water and diversified utilities sub-sectors).
-Three infrastructure series were used as the proxy of listed infrastructure sector performance in this study; namely composite infrastructure (including infrastructure and utilities), infrastructure and utilities
+Three infrastructure series were used as the proxy of listed infrastructure sector performance in this study; namely composite infrastructure (including infrastructure and utilities), infrastructure and utilities.

-To assess the performance and diversification benefits of unlisted infrastructure, an average-weighted index(1) was established using five major unlisted infrastructure fund series available from Mercer over the same time period as the listed infrastructure indices; these five major unlisted infrastructure funds include AMP Infrastructure Equity Fund.
-CFS Wholesale Infrastructure Income Fund, Perpetual Diversified Infrastructure Fund, Hastings Infrastructure Fund and Hastings Utilities Trust of Australia.
-This is a valuationbased performance index, similar to the Mercer unlisted property index.
+To assess the performance and diversification benefits of unlisted infrastructure, an average-weighted index was established using five major unlisted infrastructure fund series available from Mercer over the same time period as the listed infrastructure indices; these five major unlisted infrastructure funds include AMP Infrastructure Equity Fund, CFS Wholesale Infrastructure Income Fund, Perpetual Diversified Infrastructure Fund, Hastings Infrastructure Fund and Hastings Utilities Trust of Australia.